Battle of Bentonville: Aftermath

 During the night of March 21 until the following dawn, Johnston withdrew his army across Mill Creek and burned the bridge behind him, leaving behind a cavalry detachment as a rearguard.
 The Union army failed to detect the Confederate retreat until it was over.
 Sherman did not pursue the Confederates, but continued his march to Goldsboro, where he joined the Union forces under Terry and Schofield.
 After resting and refitting his combined forces, Sherman planned to continue onward to Petersburg, Virginia.
 However, following Lee's surrender at Appomattox Court House, Johnston surrendered to Sherman at the Bennett Place, North Carolina on April 26.

 After the Confederate Army defeat at the Battle of Bentonville the army re-assembled around the grounds of the Everitt P. Stevens House where the last Grand Review of the army was held on April 6, 1865.
 In attendance at the review were Generals William J. Hardee, Joseph E. Johnston and Governor Zebulon Baird Vance.

 Battlefield preservation

 The Harper House, built in the 1850s, served as a Union field hospital during the battle and is located adjacent to the Bentonville Battlefield museum, which offers tours of its interior.

 The site of the battle is preserved as the Bentonville Battleground State Historic Site, which was declared a National Historic Landmark in 1996.
-The park, founded in 1965, includes 130 acre of the battlefield and runs a visitor's center adjacent to the restored Harper House, which served as a hospital for Union soldiers during the battle.
+The park, founded in 1965, includes 130 acre of the battlefield and runs a visitor center adjacent to the restored Harper House, which served as a hospital for Union soldiers during the battle.
 The Bentonville Battlefield Historical Association and the American Battlefield Trust also own portions of the battlefield not included in the state park, including 1924 acre by the Trust alone.
 The Trust and its partners, including the historical association, have acquired and preserved more than 2063 acres of the battlefield in more than 55 separate acquisitions since 1990.